Four held over Trump-Epstein projection on Windsor Castle face no further action

 Four men were arrested over the projection of images of US President Donald Trump with Jeffrey Epstein on to Windsor Castle on September 16.

-No further action is to be taken against four men arrested in connection with projecting a large image of President Donald Trump with convicted sex offender Jeffrey Epstein on to Windsor Castle ahead of the state visit, police said.
+No further action is to be taken against four men arrested in connection with projecting large images of President Donald Trump with convicted sex offender Jeffrey Epstein on to Windsor Castle ahead of the state visit, police said.

 A 60-year-old man from East Sussex, a 36-year-old man from London, a 37-year-old man from Kent and a 50-year-old man from London were arrested on suspicion of malicious communications on September 16 after the stunt at the Berkshire royal residence.